HCaldwell95/salt-and-stone-studios/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Further Testing

+- The project was tested on the following browsers with success: Google Chrome, Microsoft Edge and Mozilla Firefox.
+- The project was manually tested on an iPhone 12 Pro Max, iPhone 13 and iPad Pro 12.9 with success.
+- Mozilla Firefox Developer tools were used throughout the project to help test the responsiveness across multiple device options.
+- Mozilla Firefox Developer Tools used to emulate screen sizes below:
+  - 360px x 640px (Standard Phone)
+  - 810px x 1080px (iPad)
+  - 1280px x 900px (Laptop)
+  - 1440px x 900px (Desktop)

-### Validator Testing DONE LIGHTHOUSE (IF)
+### Validator Testing

-- HTML
+I used the  <a href="https://validator.w3.org/">W3C CSS Validator</a> and <a href="https://validator.w3.org/">W3C CSS Validator</a> to validate every page of the project to ensure there were no syntax errors in the project.

-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+- No errors were returned when passing through the official <a href="https://validator.w3.org/">W3C Markup Validator</a>.
-- CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+- No errors were found when passing through the official <a href="https://jigsaw.w3.org/css-validator/">W3C CSS Validator</a>.

+Testing User stories from User Experience Design (UX) Section

 ### Unfixed Bugs NO SITE BREAKING BUGS IS FINE - NOTE FINDINGS